モロッコ

 • Morocco - Casablanca

-• Private Car Transfer An English-speaking guide and driver will meet you at the airport and head to Chefchaouen.
+• Private car transfer An English-speaking guide and driver will meet you at the airport and drive you to Chefchaouen.

 • Morocco - Casablanca

-• Chefchaouen The name of the town is derived from the two mountain peaks that tower above it, meaning "two horns."
-In the old town, the buildings and streets are painted blue, earning it the nickname "the blue city," and its fantastical scenery attracts many tourists.
+• Chefchaouen The town's name comes from the two mountain peaks rising above the hill and means "two horns."
+The old medina is known as the "Blue City" because buildings and streets are painted blue, and its magical scenery attracts many visitors.

-Walk along the cobblestone streets and enjoy the beautiful views of the blue-painted buildings.
+Stroll along the cobblestone streets and enjoy the beautiful views of blue-painted buildings.

-After enjoying mint tea at Plaza Uta el Hammam, explore the colorful products in many shops.
+After enjoying mint tea at Plaza Uta el-Hammam, browse the many shops selling colorful goods.

-Also visit the nearby kasbah (fortress) and explore the 15th-century fortress and dungeon.
+Also visit the nearby kasbah (fortress) and explore the 15th-century fortress and its dungeons.

-As dusk falls, head to the ruins of the white Spanish mosque on the hill and conclude your day by watching the sunset over the mountains.
+As evening falls, head to the ruined white Spanish mosque on the hill and end the day watching the sunset sink beyond the mountains.
 [English Guide]

 • Attachment Image from Itinerary Row: 67542 Attachment Image from Itinerary Row: 67542 Attachment Image from Itinerary Row: 67542